 If you are writing your source code in Kotlin then it is good to have your build scripts in Kotlin as well.
-It has clear advantages over Groovy like having auto suggest support and writing custom Gradle tasks becomes easier as it is in the same language as your source code: Kotlin
+It has clear advantages over Groovy like having auto suggest support and writing custom Gradle tasks becomes easier as it is in the same language as your source code using kotlin dsl.

 When creating a new project, Android Studio automatically generates two

 build.gradle files.
 One for the project configuration and other for the module configuration (app module)

 We should organize dependencies in such a way that they can be managed throughout the project from one common place.
 This will also help to manage dependencies in modular projects as they have many modules and different modules can have common dependencies.

 If two modules have the same dependency and both have different version then it can introduce subtle behavior differences into the app.
 It is good to avoid these kinds of problems, and the best way to do that is to ensure that we consistently use the same version of any given third-party dependency throughout the app.

 buildSrc directory in the root directory of the project will help us solve our problem

 This directory is a Gradle feature that enables to define tasks and tools which can be available throughout the build scripts, and we can use this to make our version information available throughout our build scripts.
 We can also use Kotlin within this directory by specifying the kotlin dsl plugin in the build config for the

 buildSrc directory as explained in the next step.